 - Professional approach towards other LEGO fans and the broader public

-At this time we are not accepting any further candidates to become LCP’s in 2015.
-Please be watching this site in the beginning of 2016 to see if new LEGO Certified Professional positions are available.
+At this time we are not accepting any further candidates to become LEGO Certified Professionals.
+Please watch this site at the end of 2016 to see if new LCP positions are available.

 Meet our Certified Professionals: